mlau154/pymead/docs/source/usage.rst

 Method 4: Local install
 -----------------------
+This method is recommended for those wishing to contribute to pymead in any capacity.
-The pymead package can also be installed in a local location.
+The pymead package can be installed in a local location using `Git <https://gitforwindows.org/>`_.
 To accomplish this, first clone the directory using

 .. code-block::